imsky/PocketEuler/README.md

 Problem 99
 ==========

 Comparing two numbers written in index form like 2^11 and 3^7 is not difficult, as any calculator would confirm that 2^11 = 2048 < 3^7 = 2187.

 However, confirming that 632382^518061 > 519432^525806 would be much more difficult, as both numbers contain over three million digits.

-   Using [1]base_exp.txt, a 22K text file containing one thousand lines with a base/exponent pair on each line, determine which line number has the greatest numerical value.
+Using [base_exp.txt](files/base_exp.txt), a 22K text file containing one thousand lines with a base/exponent pair on each line, determine which line number has the greatest numerical value.

 NOTE: The first two lines in the file represent the numbers in the example given above.

-   Visible links
-   1. base_exp.txt
 Answer: 1ecfb463472ec9115b10c292ef8bc986

 Problem 100
 ===========